sfort04/ActiveDirectoryLab/README.md

 # Connect the client machine to the private network and join it to the domain.

+# Verify connection to Internet and Domain Controller by using ping.

 # Log into the client machine with a domain account.